 But I’m still digressing.

-I guess the editor of Commute by Bike thought that my perspective on Raleighs would qualify me to review a modern Raleigh — thoroughly up to date in every way, from its Chinese frame to its Japanese internal hub and alloy bars and Italian tires (from Thailand).
+I guess the editor of Campfire Cycling thought that my perspective on Raleighs would qualify me to review a modern Raleigh — thoroughly up to date in every way, from its Chinese frame to its Japanese internal hub and alloy bars and Italian tires (from Thailand).

 What?
 You mean Raleigh doesn’t make everything in Nottingham anymore?
 There was a time when Raleigh owned Sturmey-Archer, Brooks Saddle, part of Dunlop, not to mention the brands Rudge, Humber, Robin Hood, Dunelt, Phillips, Lenton and Carleton.
 Those days are gone, but the heritage and the brand remain.